robertlarkins/math-and-code-tricks/BashOnWindows.md

 - From Microsoft Store
 - Ubuntu shortcut in the Start menu
 - `ubuntu2004` (the 20.04 distro version) from powershell or cmd
-- `wsl` or `bash` from powershell or cmd
+- `wsl -r <distro-name>` from powershell, eg: `wsl -r Ubuntu-20.04`
-- From Windows Terminal - access is automatically added once Ubuntu is installed
+- From Windows Terminal as a new tab - access is automatically added once Ubuntu is installed

 ### Upgrade from WSL 1 to WSL 2